-Course ID: Course Title: 2022 -2023
+Course ID: Course Title: S pring 2023

 IND 740 Personal Growth Portfolio Prerequisite: IND 501

 Credits: 2

-Class Information Instructor Information Important Dates Days: Instructor: First day of classes: Time: See Moodle for assignment deadlines Email: Last day to add/drop, or change to audit: Room: Phone: Last day to request revised final exam: Lab/ Tutorial: Office: Last day to withdraw from course: Office Hours: Last day to apply for coursework extension: Final Exam: Last day of classes:
+Class Information Ins structor Information Important Dates Days: Instructor: Barnabas Wang First day of classes: Time: Email: Barnabas.wang@ambrose.edu Last day to add/drop, or change to audit: Room: Phone: 6479837077 Last day to request revised final exam: Lab/ Office: L2063 Last day to withdraw from course: Tutorial: Office Hours: By appointment Last day to apply for coursework extension: Final Exam: Last day of classes:

 Course Description: A summative course for reflection on the four seminary program outcomes, identifying areas of personal growth across the student's time in their program, and exploring future avenues for continued growth.
-Two essays are prepared for discussion with your PGP Advisor: the first essay, with supporting artifacts (e.g. essays, assessment instruments) and descriptions of seminary experiences, discusses personal growth with respect to the four seminary outcomes; the second essay incorporates theological research on an ancient or modern figure who functions as a mentor for the student.
+Two essays are prepared for discussion with the academic advisor: the first essay, with supporting artifacts (e.g. essays, assessment instruments) and descriptions of seminary experiences, discusses personal growth with respect to the four seminary outcomes; the second essay incorporates theological research on an ancient or modern figure who functions as a mentor for the student.